Stanmore tube station: History

-Following construction of deep-level tube tunnels between Finchley Road and Baker Street, the branch and most stopping services between Finchley Road and Wembley Park were transferred to the Bakerloo line on 29 November 1939.
-The Bakerloo line service was transferred to the Jubilee line on 1 May 1979.
+Following construction of deep-level tube tunnels between Finchley Road and Baker Street, the Stanmore branch of the Metropolitan line with its five stopping stations between Finchley Road and Wembley Park was transferred to the Bakerloo line on 20 November 1939.
+This service was then transferred to the Jubilee line on 1 May 1979.

 In 2005, Transport for London began the construction of a third platform at the station.
 This was structurally complete by the summer of 2009 but could not be brought into use until new signalling equipment on that part of the line had been commissioned, the platform opening to use in July 2011.

 Services

+Stanmore station is the northern terminus of the Jubilee line and the next station is Canons Park to the south.

 The off-peak service in trains per hour (tph) is: